shivamt-tr/Image-Colorization-using-conditional-Generative-Adversarial-Networks/README.md

 # Image Colorization using conditional-Generative Adversarial Networks
  CS776A Course Project: Image Colorization using Conditional-Generative Adversarial Networks (c-GANs)

 This work is based on Image-to-Image Translation with condition GANs (Pix2Pix).
+Have a look at the project slides here [slides](https://docs.google.com/presentation/d/1LZg1fq5fkpnLJhkoWnk84vS3sXKsP4OjgrEz5tpPgPo/edit?usp=sharing)

 ## Installing the requirements
 ```